 Reelected with 70 percent of the vote, Mayor Brown continues the remarkable progress and growth the city has experienced under his leadership.
 Since taking office, Mayor Brown has championed the renaissance that is taking place throughout Buffalo.
 His commitment to prudent and conservative budgeting has made Buffalo more competitive for investment, safer for residents and visitors, and fiscally stable.
 In addition to an improved credit rating, there is currently over $5 billion in economic development activity in Buffalo since 2012, the most the city has seen in decades.
 Mayor Brown’s Webster Block development competition process added to the momentum, bringing $250 million in new investment to Buffalo’s Waterfront.

 Leading the City through one of its most difficult economic periods, Mayor Brown has also been able to provide property tax certainty to city taxpayers.
-In 2014, he lowered the homeowner tax rate by 0.5% achieving a reduction of 15.7% over the course of his administration, while offering businesses an additional 1.7% tax cut.
-With this decrease, commercial property tax rates have been slashed by almost 29.6% since 2006.
+In 2014, he lowered the homeowner tax rate by 0.5% achieving a reduction of nearly 16% over the course of his administration, while offering businesses an additional 1.7% tax cut.
+With this decrease, commercial property tax rates have reduced by nearly 30% since 2006.